Content Efficiency: Five Types to Create at the Same Time

 Third: Create the Calls-to-Action

 Once the short-form content is done, create the CTA (one or more).
 The CTA (call-to-action) is a banner or link that entices people to get more information.
 The CTA goes into the body of the short-form content (blog post) or in the sidebar of the web page.
 Wherever it goes, people have to see it to click on it.
-Here is a good example of a call-to-action:
+Here is a good example of a call to action:

 Align CTA’s with the Content